tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 {{% /tip %}}

-Alternative approach: regress OLS residual on lagged residual and then conduct t test on the coefficient of the lagged residual.
-If coefficient is statistically significant it suggests presence of serial correlation first order.

-## Breusch-Godfrey test
+### 2. Breusch-Godfrey test

-To test for serial correlation at higher orders, you can use the Breusch-Godfrey test.
-With the argument `order`, you can set the maximal order of serial correlation to be tested.
+For assessing serial correlation at higher orders, the Breusch-Godfrey test is a suitable option.
+By specifying the `order` argument `order`, you can set the maximal order of serial correlation to be tested.

 {{% codeblock %}}
 ```R